 What makes Dublin bay prawns so great? why are they better than their cousins the tiger or king prawn from south-east Asia that you see on supermarket shelves everywhere?
 Well for me its all about the texture.
 There much softer, sweeter tasting, and more succulent.

 They can sometimes be difficult to get your hands on though and they’re expensive too.
-So at a push you could substitute any other variety of prawns or shrimp as the our friends across the pond call them.
+So at a push, you could substitute any other variety of prawns or shrimp as our friends across the pond call them.

-No matter what way you buy your prawns whole or just the tails, once you have them out of the shell you’ve got to devein them.
+No matter what way you buy your prawns once you have them out of the shell you’ve got to devein them.
 This is just removing the digestive tract that runs along the tail.

 I cringe if I go out for dinner to a restaurant and am served prawns that haven’t been deveined.
 Call me fussy but it can make them taste bitter and I’m not that into eating prawn excrement.

 If you got the prawns whole from the market keep all the heads and shells, wrap them up in cling and pop them in the freezer.
 You can use them later to make an awesome tasting shellfish stock that will really lift soups and sauces.

 I’ve lost count of the number of times I’ve cooked this little dish.
 It’s just so so simple, quick, and easy – a real crowd pleaser.

 During the summer months, I like to add some seasonal vegetables to the mix.
 Ripe cherry tomatoes, peas or asparagus.
 It works great as an appetizer or cook some pasta to go along with it and have it for lunch or supper.